Breaclete: Callum Macdonald

 Callum Macdonald (1912–1999) was born at croft number 10, an Edinburgh history graduate and WW2 Squadron Leader.
 He was an important literary figure in Scotland, publishing works by Hugh MacDiarmid, Sydney Goodsir Smith, Norman MacCaig, Sorley MacLean and Iain Crichton Smith.
 An exhibition celebrating his contribution to Scottish and Gaelic literature was held in the National Library of Scotland on the occasion of his 75th birthday in 1987 and his portrait was hung in the Scottish National Portrait Gallery in 1997 to celebrate his 85th birthday.

 Dr PJ MacLeod

 Peter John MacLeod (1896–1951) was born at croft number 6.
 He was an award-winning medical doctor who pioneered the rehabilitation of ex servicemen at Gleneagles and Bridge of Earn as well as extensive service with the RAMC.
 His work was an early study in understanding the effects of posttraumatic stress disorder and was important enough for King George VI to visit in 1943.
 He conducted a very successful lecture tour of the US and Canada with the Rockefeller Travelling Fellowship in 1949.

+Alistair Maclean Darling

+Alistair Maclean Darling, Baron Darling of Roulanish, PC (28 November 1953 – 30 November 2023) was a British politician who served as Chancellor of the Exchequer under prime minister Gordon Brown from 2007 to 2010.
+A member of the Labour Party, he was a member of Parliament (MP) from 1987 to 2015, representing Edinburgh Central and Edinburgh South West.
+Darling was resident at croft Number 12 and the family now also own croft Number 11.